Myxarium nucleatum: Current status

-Molecular research, based on cladistic analysis of DNA sequences, has indicated that Myxarium nucleatum belongs in a clade that is quite separate from the Exidia clade.
+Molecular research, based on cladistic analysis of DNA sequences, has indicated that M. nucleatum belongs in a clade separate from Exidia.
 Furthermore, at least three similar species of Myxarium occur in northern Europe, with a single American collection appearing distinct.
-No DNA-based research has yet been published on the status of "Myxarium nucleatum" worldwide.

 Description

 Myxarium nucleatum forms scattered, pustular, gelatinous fruit bodies 2 to 20 mm in diameter.
 These often coalesce, forming compound fruit bodies that may be irregularly cerebriform (brain-like) and up to 6 cm across.
 Fruit bodies are hyaline (colourless) to whitish, occasionally with yellowish tints.
 Opaque, white, spherical, mineral inclusions are visible with the naked eye and are made of calcium oxalate.
 The spore-bearing surface (hymenium) is smooth.
 With age, the fruit bodies may become brownish and eventually dry to a thin, varnish-like film.
 The spore print is white.

 Microscopic characters

-The basidia are ellipsoid, longitudinally septate, and measure 10.5–13 × 8–10.5 µm, with a stalk cell up to 30 µm long that becomes enucleate on maturity.
-The spores are allantoid (sausage-shaped), measuring 8–14 × 3.5–5.5 µm.
-Hyphae are produced in a gelatinous matrix and are clamped, hyaline, and 1 to 3.5 µm wide.
+The basidia are ellipsoid, longitudinally septate, and measure 10.5–13 × 8–10.5 μm, with a stalk cell up to 30 μm long that becomes enucleate on maturity.
+The spores are allantoid (sausage-shaped), measuring 8–14 × 3.5–5.5 μm.
+Hyphae are produced in a gelatinous matrix and are clamped, hyaline, and 1 to 3.5 μm wide.